 Every wedding planner and the client will need to go through an initial interview, often before they are hired, to learn more about each other’s process and vision for the event.

 These interview questions are a great opportunity to get to know the professional who will be working with your event.
 Likewise, this is a great opportunity for the planner to get to know the couple and their must-haves and must-goes for the event.

 There is no set list of questions that either party must ask, as it can change depending on the circumstances around the event or personal concerns.

 - Budget Coordination

 Talking about money might feel uncomfortable, but it’s a necessary facet of event planning.
 The planner will need to coordinate with you about your budget for the event.
 This helps the planner know what they have to work with to make the event unforgettable.

 Weddings cost an average of $65,000 for most couples, so there is no surprise that some things in the event will have to go to make room for the must-haves.
 While the biggest cost will be the venue, it will be up to the planner to perform a balancing act between the venue, vendors, and any additional services for the main event.

 No wedding planner will work for free.
 Weddings take a lot of coordination and work to put together, and it is important that the planner can cover their costs, whether it is keeping their office running or their time spent on the event.

 Expect to pay your wedding planner like you would any other vendor.
 You should also specify whether your budget includes the wedding planner’s fee or not.
 Some wedding planners ask for their fee split, half up-front, and a half when the event is over, while others prefer to receive it in one lump-sum at either the beginning or end of the event.
-You should coordinate with your planner about their preference.
+You should ask your planner about how their payment plan works.

 After the event is over, the cleaning crew has made the venue spotless, and the couple has enjoyed their honeymoon, the event planner still has one big task in front of them to wrap up: testimonials.